-- (1) Customer relationships represent the underlying relationships and agreements with Nokia's installed customer base and is amortized over 2 years using the accelerated method. - (2) Core technology represents a combination of Nokia processes, patents and trade secrets related to the design and development of its products.
-This proprietary know-how can be leveraged to develop new technology and improve the Company's products. - (3) In-process research and development ("IPR&D") represents incomplete Nokia research and development projects that had not reached technological feasibility and had no alternative future use as of the date of the acquisition.
+- (3) In-process research and development ("IPR&D") represents incomplete Nokia research and development projects that had not reached technological feasibility and had no alternative future use as of the date of the acquisition.
 The asset was fully amortized in 2010 as the Company abandoned the development efforts. - (4) Trade names value represents the recognition value of Nokia's brand name as a result of advertising expenditures for customer relations and the technological development to provide consistent, leading edge products and a strong research and development commitment by the Company.

 During the second quarter of fiscal year 2009, the Company approved a plan to restructure certain operations of Nokia to eliminate redundant costs resulting from the acquisition and improve efficiencies in operations.
-The restructuring charges recorded are based on a restructuring plan that have been committed to by management.
+The restructuring charges recorded were based on a restructuring plan that has been committed to by management.